AshleyPikachu/Super-Bit-Shader/README.md

 # Super-Bit-Shader (Version: 3.0)
 -----------------------------------------------------------------------------------------------------------------------
-Super-Bit-Shader is a GLSL Retroarch Pixel Index shader that allows the user to color monochromatic games using a variety of palettes.
+Super-Bit-Shader (SBS) is a GLSL Retroarch Pixel Index shader that allows the user to color monochromatic games using a variety of palettes.

+**Licenses** - Check the GLSL files for full details
-* Super-Bit-Shader itself is Public Domain, feel free to use it any way you see fit.
+* "Super-Bit-Shader" itself is Public Domain, feel free to use it any way you see fit.
+* "pixel-aa / to_lin" shaders by fishku works with SBS but are not a part of it.
+It's unmodifed from Retroarch's online updater and is Public Domain.
-* The included "mixed-frames.glsl" file works with Super-Bit-Shader, but is not part of it.
-That shader is part of Retroarch's "Online Updater" and has NOT been modified.
-That file has its own seperate "GNU General Public License", check the "mixed-frames.glsl" file for details.
+* "mixed-frames" shader by jdgleaver works with SBS but is not part of it.
+It's unmodifed from Retroarch's online updater and is GNU General Public License.

 **Supported Consoles**
 * Game Boy (Gambatte / DoubleCherryGB) - [Fydo's Magic Tiles](https://ohnotomsutton.itch.io/fydos-magic-tiles)